 - Design clear and consistent navigation.

 - Eliminate or limit blinking / flashing content to 3 seconds.

 - Optional materials must include a balance of accessible options.

 - Write math and science equations accessibly.

 - Include the Disabilities Statement in your syllabus and link to accessibility or assistive technology user information for software or web applications that are required in the course.
 Download one of the Syllabus Templates for the latest statement.

 How to Create Accessible Course Content

-Online materials provided by publishers must be accessible.
+Online materials provided by publishers, software required for class and links to websites must be accessible.
 If not, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
 Ask your vendor/publisher these questions before adopting their tools and materials.